MUSICAL WAINSGATE

 The 1871 census records him as a ‘shoemaker and teacher of music’ living in Foster Mill Lane, in 1881 he was a ‘music seller’ living in Carlton Street, and in 1891 he was a ‘shoemaker and music teacher’ living at 14 Albert Street.
 John and Mary Ann had no children of their own, but brought up a neice, Phoebe Sutcliffe.
 John Kitchen died aged 69 on 28th June 1895 at 14 Albert Street, and is buried at Wainsgate (plot B276a) with Mary Ann and Phoebe.
 His funeral service at Wainsgate was attended by around 200 people.

-Their grave is marked by an imposing granite monument which has a brass plaque fixed to the base engraved with text from Psalms 66 : 17-19 and a simple musical accompaniment (presumably written by John Kitchen).
+Their grave is marked by an imposing granite monument which has a brass plaque fixed to the base engraved with text from Psalms 66 : 17-19 and notation for a simple musical accompaniment (presumably written by John Kitchen).

 ‘I cried unto the Lord with my mouth, and he was extolled with my tongue.
 If I regard iniquity in my heart, the Lord will not hear me: but verily God hath heard me: he hath attended to the voice of my prayer’.